borisbenedikter/cmake-tutorial/README.md

 The project is well-organized into folders:
 * root : contains only CMakeList and README
 * src : contains the source files (.c)
-* include : contains the headers
+* include : contains the headers (.h)
-* build : contains the executables (including the outputs of the cmake process)
+* build : contains the makefile and the other outputs of the cmake process
+* bin : contains the executables
+* lib : contains the libraries

 Once the CMakeList file is ready, one has to:
 1. move to the "build" folder